The 2016 Computational Physics Student Summer Workshop was held

 (3) An unofficial transcript for all the universities attended.
 For verification

-purposes, official versions will be required of students selected for participation in the workshop, but that will be needed much later.
-We ask that applicants
+purposes, official versions were required of students selected for participation in the workshop.

 (4) One letter of recommendation.

-The deadline for application submission is January 25, 2016.
+The deadline for application submission was January 25, 2016.

-Those selected will be required to reply with acceptance and official transcripts by Monday, February 29, 2016.
+Those selected were required to reply with acceptance and official transcripts by Monday, February 29, 2016.

 Questions may be addressed to the coordinator of the workshop: